trap-representation/Chlore/index.md

 This is Chlore - a stack based, assembly-like language that's made with a focus on speed and simplicity.

 #### Why yet another new language? ####

-Most of the modern languages are built with safety in mind.
+1. Most of the modern languages are built with safety in mind.
 But let's be honest, a compiler can never be perfect; it's not hard for subtle bugs to slip through and cause all sorts of weird stuff.

    This is why Chlore does *not* try to be safe at all.
 It is built with a focus on speed and optimizations, rather than safety.
 It's always better to make the programmer aware that they're programming in an unsafe language, rather than give them a false sense of safety.

-Languages are slowly turning into a bloated mess:
+2. Languages are slowly turning into a bloated mess:
 - Huge standard libraries with "features" to make programmers' lives easier
 - Package managers built right into the language encouraging the use of third-party libraries (which is one of the main causes of security vulnerabilities in softwares, since programmers don't care to read the source of the library they're using)
 - Some languages don't even have any formal specification

    Chlore does not and will *never* have any of these "features".
 Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small, lightweight, and as close to libc as possible.

+3. Modern languages aren't simple anymore.
+Simplicity isn't always proportional to how much a language can make a programmer's life easier.
+A simple language should be small, lightweight, and efficient.
+The programmer shall be the one in full control of his code, rather than the compiler.

 #### Design goals: ####
 - Trust the programmer